dmitrycx/TicTacToe/src/TicTacToe.WebUI/src/app/api/sessions/[sessionId]/simulate/README.md

 ## Purpose

 This endpoint serves as a Backend for Frontend (BFF) layer that:
-- Proxies simulation requests to the GameSession microservice
+- Proxies simulation requests to the GameSession microservice through `/api/game/sessions/{sessionId}/simulate`
 - Handles simulation-specific routing and parameter validation
 - Provides a unified API interface for game simulation
 - Transforms simulation responses as needed for the UI
 - Manages real-time updates through SignalR connections
+- Works seamlessly in both local and container modes